SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-column.md

 </core:FragmentDefinition>
 ```

-7. Open the handler file `StatusProcess.js` located in `app/incidents/webapp/ext/fragment` and copy the following code into it.
+7. Open the handler file `StatusProcess.js` located in `app/incidents/webapp/ext/fragment` and replace the generated code with the following one:

 ```js
 sap.ui.define([